Nigeria at the 2018 Winter Olympics: Skeleton

 Nigeria qualified one female skeleton athlete through the quota for continental representation.
 Simidele Adeagbo is a Canadian native who spent her childhood in Nigeria.
 She went to university in the United States at the University of Kentucky, where she was part of the track and field team.
-She only took up skeleton racing in September of 2017.
-Adeagbo is the first female athlete representing an African country to compete in skeleton, and she was 36 years old at the time of the Peyongchang Olympics.
+She only took up skeleton racing in September 2017.
+Adeagbo is the first female athlete representing an African country to compete in skeleton, and she was 36 years old at the time of the Pyeongchang Olympics.
 On 16 February, she posted run times of 54.19 seconds and 54.58 seconds, making her first day combined time 1 minute and 48.77 seconds.
 The next day, on her third run, she finished in a time of 53.73 seconds, and her fourth run was completed in 54.28 seconds.
 After four runs, her final time was 3 minutes and 36.78 seconds, which put her in 20th place.